dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 sudo bpftool map delete id 5 key hex $keyhex
 ```

-In practice, your eBPF application will do all the updates/lookups to the eBPF map, but while debugging your code - these commands often come incredibly useful.
+In practice, your eBPF applications will do all the updates/lookups to the eBPF map, but while debugging your code - these commands often come quite useful.

 #### Debugging and Tracing

-Offers features for debugging and tracing eBPF programs.
-Until now, we always printed the logs using:
+Up to this point, we’ve always printed the eBPF kernel program logs using:

 ```bash
 sudo cat /sys/kernel/debug/tracing/trace_pipe